Shazzad0407/Mental-Health-CGPA-Prediction-Using-Machine-Learning/README.md

 •	then by using *Psycological_And_Mental_Atrributes_Prediction_From_Facebook.ipynb* we train the model to calculate the Mental and Psychological attributes from facebook data.
 Here we use the ELMO word embedding techniques.

 •	And finally, form the mental and psychological attributes we train our model to predict student CGPA.
-The codes included in *Mental_Health_Train_Cgpa_Prediction_from_Psycology_And_mental_atrributes.ipynb*
+The code includes in *Mental_Health_Train_Cgpa_Prediction_from_Psycology_And_mental_atrributes.ipynb*